 - A water bottle, hair ties, chap stick and snacks

-- Comfy clothes and pjs, and some spare cotton knickers
+- Comfy clothes and pyjamas, and some spare cotton knickers

 - Easy-open tops for breastfeeding, along with a maternity bra and breast pads

-- Items from home that will be make you feel more at ease (pillow, favourite hot drink)
+- Items from home that will make you feel more at ease (for example, your pillow or a favourite hot drink)